-Up to two metres tall, this small shrub is known to form thick bushes.
+Up to 2 metres tall, this small shrub forms thick bushes.
 The five petal flowers are large and white and develop into raspberry-like fruit which are quite sweet.

 RANGE & HABITAT

 Thimbleberries are found in cool climate areas from Alaska to California and east to the Great Lakes.
 These plants thrive in open areas and are often found in clearings, roadsides, and open forests in low to mid level elevations.